Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-5115 [Superseded by DHQGHN-QD-3626-2022] Regulation on Undergraduate Training.md

     training programs.
 Students who accumulate enough credits as required by both training programs will be awarded two degrees upon graduation.
-5. The first and second training program organizers update students\' learning results after each semester.
+5. The first and second training program organizers update students' learning results after each semester.
 Students must stop studying the second training program in the following semester if they end the semester with poor academic performance in one of the two